 A lady at church asked me last week if I would ever consider getting back together with my ex husband.
-I saw her intention: to be God’s messenger by trying to right the wrong, correct the error, patch the ugly.
+I saw her intention: trying to right the wrong, correct the error, patch the ugly.
 Which is what made me realize this: it wasn’t all his fault.

 I used to believe that it was ALL his fault.
 The evil troll ruined my life.